Solomon R. Guggenheim Museum: Main gallery

 The walls and ceilings are made of plaster.
 To create the concrete walls, workers sprayed several layers of concrete onto plywood moldings, each layer being reinforced with steel.
 Wright intended the low ceilings and slanted walls to provide a "more intimate environment" to display the artwork.
 The walls are tilted at a 97-degree angle, and the ceilings measure 9.5 ft tall.
 Jaroslav Josef Polívka assisted Wright with the structural design, and he initially designed the gallery ramp without perimeter columns.
 Later in the design, Wright added a dozen concrete ribs along the walls of the main gallery, which both provide structural reinforcement and divide the ramp into sections.
 The ramp passes through 70 sections in total.
-Alhough Wright wanted the paintings displayed as if they were on an easel, paintings are mounted onto horizontal bars that protrude from the sloped wall.
+Although Wright wanted the paintings displayed as if they were on an easel, paintings are mounted onto horizontal bars that protrude from the sloped wall.
 There is limited space for sculptures within each bay, and wider paintings frequently span the center of the curved wall.

 The ramp was originally illuminated by clerestory windows along the perimeter of each level, which were sealed when the building was completed.
 Each level of the ramp also contains recessed lighting on its ceiling.
-The domed skylight is around 95 ft high and is the same width as the atrium.
+The domed skylight, named the Lawson-Johnston Family Oculus, is around 95 ft high and is the same width as the atrium.
 Metal bars divide the skylight into numerous panes.
 Along the dome are six hairpin-shaped "spokes", which surround a circular glass panel and connect with the "ribs" along the gallery's perimeter.
 These spokes divide the skylight into twelve sections.
 The original plans called for the dome to be illuminated by 24 floodlights.
 The clerestory windows and skylight were restored in 1992.